ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Netflix is on its way to use IPFS to synchronize its Docker containers worldwide.
 Since each node fetch them from the fastest peers they know, the whole synchronisation is even faster than with specialised solution.
 You can read more about Netflix use case here: https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/
 If you use K3S, you can take a look at https://github.com/Duske/k3s-ipfs

+#### Make an unstoppable factory 4.0
+Actyx.com is helping the manufacturers to fast forward to Industry 4.0: the industry of connected machines.
+Actyx built a custom OS on top of IPFS which ensure all machines and monitors receive the orders, information and parameters they need to function properly.
+This Edge Computing also means that machines can work independently if the network break for some time.
+You can yield all the benefits of a high performance factory, without the risk of total dependance to the network.

 ### Examples of projects to distribute computation

 #### Heavily parallelize Big Data processing